Allie Rowbottom: Education

 Rowbottom received her BA from New York University's Gallatin School of Individualized Study, her MFA from the California Institute of the Arts where she was mentored by Maggie Nelson, and her PhD in literature and creative writing from the University of Houston.

 Work

 Jell-O Girls: A Family History

 The memoir follows three women in Rowbottom's family and investigates the roles of domesticity in the American kitchen over generations.
 Starting with Midge (Rowbottom's grandmother), then detailing Mary's life (Rowbottom's mother) and finally focusing on Rowbottom herself.
 The memoir discusses the dessert specifically because Rowbottom's great-great-grandmother's sister's husband's father bought the Jell-O patent in 1899 for $450, and because of Rowbottom's own account of her eating disorder and her active struggle with only eating foods, like Jell-O, that have a low calorie count.

 The book starts with Rowbottom feeding her dying mother Jell-O, the only food her mother could keep down at the time.
-Rowbottom's mother eventually passed away in 2015 at age 70.
+Rowbottom's mother eventually died in 2015 at age 70.
 Rowbottom was not able to finish the book before her mother's death.